 case Saturday: No break, so Sat and Sun have same execution

-case Sunday: weedayString = “Weekend!!!”
+case Sunday: weekdayString = “Weekend!!!”

 }

+As of Java 13, normal switch statement need not be exhaustive, but enhanced switch statements must be exhaustive.
+Switch expressions present in Java 9.

+As of Java 14, added (we will say “in earlier versions and not document exact release number).

+Case Monday, Tuesday -> with no “break” permitted.

+Will fall through if no case expression for given choice, and no default case.

+Added error notation.

+Up to Java (11?
+13?)
 If there is not a default case and the switched value does not match any of the cases, then control simply shifts to the next statement after the switch statement block.
+This was changed in Java 14 so that enumerations must be covered, no break is permitted if one uses case X -> .

-Unintentionally omitting a break statement between two cases will cause subsequent cases to be executed until a break or the end of the switch block is reached.
+Similarly, before Java 14, unintentionally omitting a break statement between two cases will cause subsequent cases to be executed until a break or the end of the switch block is reached.
+After Java 14, the break statement is an error and fall-through will not happen.

 Because of the way in which the switch statement in Java is structured, it is relatively easy to unintentionally omit the break statement between cases causing unintended execution of statements for some cases.
 Within a Java switch block, all statements after the matching case label are executed in sequence until a break statement or the end of the switch construct is reached.